 Sugar scrubs along with other DIY health and beauty products sell well because women and men prefer natural small batch beauty products.

 Selling Sugar Scrubs

 Storing your homemade sugar scrubs in small decorative and label jars will catch the eye of your potential buyer.
 Create and market products your client needs like a peppermint foot scrub or apricot oil lip scrub.

 Sugar scrubs and homemade soaps sell well at farmers markets, to friends and online.
 Start small and grow adding in products your ideal client needs and wants.
 Creating an additional income for you and your family.

-Related DIY Projects:
+Related DIY Beauty Products:

 - Soap Making For Beginners

 - 50 DIY Beauty Products You Can Make At Home

 ♥ More About Saving & Simplicity

 Welcome!
 I am so glad you are here I am Cynthia, primary frugal mom blogger at Saving & Simplicity.